 When I look back on my days as a camper, I remember them as the best days of my life.
-Of course, this experience was very objective.
+Of course, this experience was very subjective.
 Every child perceives the world differently, and the camp you choose will definitely impact the experience they have.
-Research is needed before you select a camp, but here are three different kinds
+Research is needed before you select a camp, but generally speaking, here are three different kinds:

 Educational camps generally focus on encouraging fun and development through teamwork.
 Groups of kids will be formed and given tasks based on the theme of the camp.
 Children in these may work on art, robotics, chemistry, archery, or something else.

 This can be a good starting type of camp, as they sometimes require less commitment each day.
 Kids may only be expected to attend a few hours of the day.
 If you select one that is like this, though, there generally are not too many opportunities for a child to make meaningful memories or have strong takeaways.
 Of course, not all educational camps will be like this – some are very serious and require the kids to enter competitions.
 It’s important to see the requirements of the camp before signing your child up!

 These camps last the majority of a day (hence their name) and allow a child a decent amount of time to explore their environment and form friendships with fellow campers and counselors.
 Day camps often are much more activity-oriented, providing campers with a range of fun activities to focus on.
 This is extremely valuable to a child, as it affords them a degree of independence when they get to hone in on an activity that they personally enjoy.

 Mealtimes at these camps are often also spent with a set group of campers and counselors, which is great for fostering a sense of community within the camp and helping the campers to open up and better connect with their peers.